IRS in political storm over Trump-era audits

 This is hardly the first time the IRS has been accused of playing a political game with tax collections and enforcement.

-Republicans on the Hill have been quick to point out that there was a similar controversy during the Obama administration concerning the tax-exempt status of certain conservative groups.
+Republicans on Capitol Hill have been quick to point out that there was a similar controversy during the Obama administration concerning the tax-exempt status of certain conservative groups.

-“As we learned from the repeated targeting of conservative groups and the dangerous leaking of private tax returns under the Obama and Biden Administrations, the IRS should never be used as a weapon against political opponents,” Ways and Means Republican Leader Rep. Kevin Brady (R-Texas) said in a Thursday statement.
+“As we learned from the repeated targeting of conservative groups and the dangerous leaking of private tax returns under the Obama and Biden Administrations, the IRS should never be used as a weapon against political opponents,” Ways and Means ranking member Rep. Kevin Brady (R-Texas) said in a Thursday statement.

-Democrats also opened the history books to find evidence of foul play at the IRS, with Neal pointing to former President Nixon.
+Democrats also opened the history books to find evidence of foul play at the IRS, with Neal pointing to former President Nixon as an example.

-“These allegations are reminiscent of another time when a president inappropriately used the IRS to target his enemies,” he said in his statement.
+“These allegations are reminiscent of another time when a president inappropriately used the IRS to target his enemies,” Neal said in his statement, referring to a conversation Nixon had with two aides in the Oval Office in 1971, in which he described the ideal qualities for the next IRS commissioner.

-White House spokeswoman Karine Jean-Pierre declined to answer a question about whether President Biden still has confidence in IRS commissioner Rettig following the allegations.
+White House press secretary Karine Jean-Pierre declined to answer a question about whether President Biden still has confidence in IRS Commissioner Rettig following the allegations.

 “As you know, the IRS commissioner, his term is up in November, but I don’t have any updates on that,” Jean-Pierre said.
 “Can’t speak to anything more besides, you know, we would refer you to the IRS on that specific thing.
 And he is going to be up in November, so I will leave it there.”